-Mr. Umuro Wario was born in 1974, holds an MBA and a Bachelor of Commerce (Accounting) degrees from the University of Nairobi.
+Mr. Umuro Wario (Independent & Non-Executive Director) Mr. Umuro Wario was born in 1974, holds an MBA and a Bachelor of Commerce (Accounting) degrees from the University of Nairobi.
 He is a Certified Public Accountant and a practicing member of the Institute of Certified Public Accountants of Kenya.
-He is a member of the Institute of Directors (K).